eliminat/PlexEncodingQSV/README.md

 - The scripts use a locking mechanism to prevent multiple encoding jobs from running simultaneously, which could overload your system.
 - If an encoding job fails to acquire the lock after 8 hours of waiting, it will exit automatically.
+- The scripts verify output duration matches input duration to ensure complete encoding.
 - Original files are only replaced if the encoded version is smaller and above a minimum size threshold (10MB).
 - The scripts convert all output files to MKV container format.
-- Detailed logs are stored in "/plexdb/plexlogs" with filenames that include the original filename, encoder, and quality settings[1][3].
+- Detailed logs are stored in `/plexdb/plexlogs` with filenames that include the original filename, encoder, and quality settings.
+- Error detection is set to "aggressive" to catch potential issues during the encoding process.

 ## Customization